raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 ## Challenge: Make a number guessing game

 + Try to make the game now!
 Remember to use previous cards.

+--- hints ---

+--- hint ---

+You can keep track of the number of guesses using a variable.
+You'll need to write some code to change its value after each guess.

+Then, change the condition in your `while` loop to check whether the player has used up all their guesses.

+--- /hint ---

+--- /hints ---

 If you're stuck, or when you're done, you can check my answer at [dojo.soy/py-guess](http://dojo.soy/py-guess){:target="blank"}.
 Don't worry if yours looks very different, as long as it works.
 Good luck!